luucamay/pachaconf/README.md

 # PachaConf

-This project is the event page for PachaConf where you can buy your tickets :)
+This project is the event page for PachaConf where you can buy your tickets for the online conference :)

 # Investigacion UX
 1. Users of this project are enviromental activists who want to attend a global conference in order to celebrate the international day of planet earth.